dgerabagi/data-curation-environment/flattened_repo.md

 -   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`, `src/backend/services/history.service.ts`
 -   **Cycles Observed:** C185, C189, C190, C2, C3, C4, C5
 -   **Symptom:** Text entered into the "Cycle Context," "Ephemeral Context," or "Cycle Title" fields is lost or, more critically, data from one cycle is saved over another.
 This occurs when the user performs an action that reloads the view's state from disk, such as creating a new cycle or switching to a different cycle, especially when done quickly.
 -   **Root Cause Analysis (RCA):** This is a critical data integrity bug caused by a race condition between a debounced (delayed) auto-save and the state loading event.
 When the user navigates to a new cycle, the state is reloaded from `dce_history.json` *before* the debounced save for the departing cycle has executed.
 This causes the UI's current state (with the old cycle's data) to be saved over the newly loaded cycle's data, corrupting the history file.
-Previous attempts to fix this with a "save before navigate" pattern were not robust enough.
 -   **Codified Solution & Best Practice:** The definitive solution is to prevent the user from initiating the race condition by making the save state explicit in the UI.
     1.  **Stateful Save Status:** The UI must maintain a `saveStatus` state (`'unsaved'`, `'saving'`, `'saved'`).
 Any change to persisted data immediately sets the status to `'unsaved'`.
     2.  **Navigation Locking:** All UI controls that trigger a cycle change (e.g., "Next," "Previous," "New Cycle" buttons) **must** be disabled whenever the `saveStatus` is not `'saved'`.